Satsaa/Unitylity/MyUnityCollection/Scripts/Muc.Systems/Muc.Systems.Input/Readme.md

 ## Purpose

-The Muc.Systems.Input contains Components for making use of the "New Input System" easier and more *modular*.
+The Unitylity.Systems.Input contains Components for making use of the "New Input System" easier and more *modular*.
 This system does not currently allow for stopping the propagation (using) of events caused by e.g. button presses.

 ## XInput